 The bulletin only uses general formulations.
 It cannot assess local conditions and certainly not individual slopes.
 The correlation that exists between the regional danger level, possible avalanche activity and the relevant consequences (and any action that needs to be taken) must be determined locally by individual users of the bulletin.
 In this context, snow sports enthusiasts and safety personnel will also need to rely on their own assessment procedures.
 Such procedures include local weather, snow and avalanche observations; snowpack analyses; examining maps; on-site slope assessment; and individual risk considerations.
 The safety services may also have access to the results of artificial triggerings of avalanches.
 All the available information should be taken into consideration before making a decision.
 Particular attention should be paid to information indicating unstable conditions.

-As a rule, the avalanche bulletin provides a more detailed description of the locations where there is a particularly significant danger.
-Users on site are then responsible for identifying deviations in terms of, for example, altitude or aspect.
-Messages relating to conditions in the high Alpine regions, the Prealps and regions south of the main Alpine ridge demand special scrutiny because in most instances, compared to the data on intermediate and high altitudes in other regions, less information is available on these places.
-Also very careful consideration is needed when the weather situation is changing rapidly because in the avalanche bulletin it is not always possible to accurately describe the emerging spatial and temporal variations in the avalanche danger.
+As a rule, the avalanche bulletin indicates the areas (altitude zone and aspect) to which the forecast danger level applies.
+Any variances, typically concerning the altitude zone or aspect, have to be additionally determined by the user in the field.
+Remarks relating to conditions in the high Alpine regions, the Prealps and regions south of the main Alpine ridge demand special scrutiny because in most instances, compared to the data on intermediate and high altitudes in other regions, less information is available in these places.
+Especially careful consideration is also needed when the weather situation is changing rapidly, because the avalanche bulletin is not always able to describe emerging spatial and temporal variations in the avalanche danger adequately.